dask/dask/docs/source/inspect.rst

     ('x_1', 0, 1): (add, ('wrapped_1', 0, 1), 1),
     ('x_1', 0, 2): (add, ('wrapped_1', 0, 2), 1)}

+.. note:: In practice keynames will include complex hashes.
+Here we've kept the names, like ``x_1``, simple for demonstration purposes.

 Visualize graphs with DOT
 -------------------------